renatbabacaev/wgen/README.md

 gcc -o gen.txt string_gen.c
 ```

-gen.txt can be any file you want to output all possible variations, as it will fill your whole terminal window.
+gen.txt can be any file you want to output all possible variations.

+**Use output argument**, or your terminal will be filled with generated texts.

 **TODO**: